-“SSL Zen – Free SSL Certificate & HTTPS Redirect for WordPress” είναι λογισμικό ανοιχτού κώδικα. Οι παρακάτω έχουν συνεισφέρει στη δημιουργία του.Συντελεστές
+“SSL Zen – Free SSL Certificate & HTTP/SSL to HTTPS/SSL Redirect WordPress Plugin” είναι λογισμικό ανοιχτού κώδικα. Οι παρακάτω έχουν συνεισφέρει στη δημιουργία του.Συντελεστές

-Το “SSL Zen – Free SSL Certificate & HTTPS Redirect for WordPress” έχει μεταφραστεί σε 2 γλώσσες. Ευχαριστούμε τους μεταφραστές για τις συνεισφορές τους.
+Το “SSL Zen – Free SSL Certificate & HTTP/SSL to HTTPS/SSL Redirect WordPress Plugin” έχει μεταφραστεί σε 2 γλώσσες. Ευχαριστούμε τους μεταφραστές για τις συνεισφορές τους.

 Ενδιαφέρεστε για την ανάπτυξη;